Black Tie & Formal Wear

 “A Decidedly British Affair”

-Morning Wear is one of the most fun dress codes—mixing creativity with elegance.
-A dark morning coat with striped or puppy-tooth trousers is a classic combo.
-Pair it with a pastel waistcoat in duck egg blue, soft pink or yellow, and let your shirt, tie, and pocket square provide balance.
+Morning wear is one of the most enjoyable dress codes to get right — part tradition, part personality.
+A dark morning coat with striped or puppytooth trousers is the classic foundation.
+From there, a pastel waistcoat in duck egg blue, soft pink, or pale yellow adds character without breaking the rules.
+Your shirt, tie, and pocket square do the fine-tuning.

 A few quick pointers for Morning Wear